Your Stay on the General Surgery Unit

 Equipment You May Have after Surgery

 You may have a urine catheter placed.
 The urine catheter is also called a “Foley” and will remain in place for 1-2 days.
-If you have an epidural, to control your pain, your Foley will be removed after your epidural is removed.
 This tube constantly drains urine from your bladder.
 You may still have the urge to pass urine.
 If you have a full feeling, let your nurse know right away, your catheter may need to be repositioned to allow it to drain.
 Once your urine catheter is removed, we will measure your urine, by using a urinal or a “hat” placed in the toilet.
 Your nurse will show you how this is done.
-Sometimes, patients cannot pass urine when the Foley is removed and it will need to be put back in.
-We rarely leave it in place when you go home.
+Sometimes, patients cannot pass urine when the Foley is removed.
+If this happens you may need to have a catheter put in to drain out the urine.
+This catheter will then be removed immediately after draining the urine and will not be left it.
+Rarely we will need to put the urinary catheter back in to drain the urine and send you home with it in place.
 If that happens, the nurse will teach you how to care for your Foley at home.

 Nasogastric (NG) Tube

 This is a tube placed through your nose and into your stomach.
 It drains fluid and air to prevent nausea and vomiting.
 It stays in place until your bowel begins working again.
 The NG tube will be removed before you start eating.
 You will not go home with it.

 A drain may be placed to prevent fluid from collecting in your abdomen.
 These drains will be emptied every 8 hours or more often if needed.
 Let your nurse know if your drain fluid needs emptying.
 Sometimes, patients go home with a drain in place.
 If this occurs, the nurse will teach you how to care for your drain at home.
 Most of the time, the doctors will remove the drain while you are still in the hospital.